OpenLoco/ObjectEditor/README.md

   - Windows: `%APPDATA%\\Roaming\\OpenLoco Object Editor\\`
   - Linux/macOSX: `/~/<user>/.config/OpenLoco Object Editor`
 - This file is used to store where the users' object folder paths are, and other program data
+- Feel free to inspect it and change it if necessary, or even delete it if you mess things up too much - the editor will recreate a fresh one!

 ## Indexing
-- When the tool first loads an `objdata` directory it will scan every file to make an index and save that into `objectIndex.json` in that folder
+- When the tool first loads a directory containing objects it will scan every file to make an index and save that into `objectIndex.json` in that folder
 - This indexing is relatively slow, but only needs to run once/when the folder contents change
 - On subsequent uses of the tool, the index file will be loaded instead, and this is fast
 - The tool will print a log message if it detects changes in the folder and thinks you need to reindex it